James Murphy (electronic musician): DFA Records

 In the late 1980s, Murphy picked the name Death from Above after seeing a helicopter emblazoned with the slogan in the film Apocalypse Now.
 He has used this name for various projects over the years including as nickname for a signature PA set developed for Six Finger Satellite during the mid-90s.
 In 2000 Murphy engineered Northern Irish DJ David Holmes' album Bow Down to the Exit Sign and was introduced to the record's co-producer, Tim Goldsworthy (formerly of UNKLE).
 Goldsworthy and Murphy would DJ together on the Lower East Side, doing so with diverse genres of music.
 They went on to found DFA Records with Jonathan Galkin in 2001.
 The name "Death from Above" led to a dispute with a two-man Canadian band also using the same name.
 In response to a legal threat, the Canadian group changed their name to Death from Above 1979.

+Under the DFA name, Murphy and Goldsworthy would notably produce every track on the Rapture's debut album Echoes, including the lead single "House of Jealous Lovers", a track that sold over 20,000 copies on 12-inch vinyl.

 LCD Soundsystem

 LCD Soundsystem

 In 2002, Murphy started the electronic dance-punk band LCD Soundsystem, releasing a string of singles through DFA Records.
 The most successful of these initial singles was "Losing My Edge", which peaked at number 117 in the UK.
 The band released its self-titled debut album in 2005 to critical acclaim.
+A double album, a second disc featured all of the band's previously sold out vinyl singles and B-sides, including "Yeah" and "Yr City's a Sucker".